getsentry/sentry-docs/src/collections/_dev_components/layout-components/platform-content/index.md

   Ruby: Ruby Example
 ---

 You can customize content by platform.
+Within a folder in the same directory as your document, add a file for each platform you would like to include, ensuring that name of the file matches a slug in *src/data/platforms.yml*, then use the include to specify which folder to include examples from.

 Content is run through the Liquid compiler, then through the Markdown compiler, making it possible to create dynamic, rich styled content.

 The switcher will globally remember the prefered language and load it by default until changed.
 If no prefered language is set, the first langage provided is the default.
 A content platform content block does not contain the preferred language, it will display the default language for the block.